Latest Northern Ireland Housing Bulletin is published

 Stormont Executive press release - Department for Social Development

-- In total, 4,623 households presented as homeless to the Northern Ireland Housing Executive during April to June 2013.
-This is a decrease of 300 (6%) from the previous quarter.
-The reason category with the highest number of presenters (849) was those citing a sharing breakdown or family dispute as the reason for homelessness.
+· In total, 4,832 households presented as homeless to the Northern Ireland Housing Executive during July to September 2013.
+This is an increase of 209 (5%) from the previous quarter.
+The reason for homelessness category with the highest number of presenters (927) was those citing a sharing breakdown or family dispute.

-- In the second quarter of 2013, the Northern Ireland Residential Property Price Index stands at 89.
-Between Quarter 1 (January - March) 2013 and Quarter 2 (April - June) 2013 residential property prices rose by 2%.
+· In the third quarter of 2013 the Northern Ireland Residential Property Price Index stands at 91.
+Between Quarter 2 (April - July) 2013 and Quarter 3 (July – September) 2013 residential property prices rose by 2%.

-- For the second quarter of 2013, the standardised residential property price is 3% lower than the same quarter in 2012 and 11% lower than in the first quarter of 2005.
+· For the third quarter of 2013, the standardised residential property price is 1% higher than the same quarter in 2012 which is the first annual rise since the fourth quarter of 2007.
+However at 91, the standardised residential property price remains 9% lower than in the first quarter of 2005.

 Notes to editors:

 1. The Northern Ireland Housing Bulletin is produced each quarter by the Analytical Services Unit of the Department for Social Development.
 It contains information on new housing starts and completions, homelessness, the Residential Property Price Index and new house sales and prices.
 Provisional and revised figures are indicated by (P) and (R) respectively.